 Using buses on the island is very affordable.

-To give you a sense of how much it is likely to cost you to travel around Tenerife by bus, here are a few current fares (Jan 2020) for popular routes:
+To give you a sense of how much it is likely to cost you to travel around Tenerife by bus, here is a selection of single fares (August 2023) for popular routes on the island:

 Check current fares for Tenerife buses here.

 1. Buy a Tenmas (ten+) Card